• Skip to primary navigation

 Equipment

 You will need a mixing bowl and a 12-hole muffin tray.
-You will also need a small bowl for melting the butter, a measuring jug for measuring the milk, and a balloon whisk and a wooden spoon for mixing.
+You will also need a small bowl for melting the butter, a measuring jug for measuring the milk, a balloon whisk and a wooden spoon for mixing.

 Ingredients